icpctools/icpctools/Resolver/README.md

 The _ICPC Resolver_ is a tool for graphical animation of contest results.
 It shows the final runs submitted during a contest in an interesting way, and leads up to display of the award winners.
-The Resolver concept was created by Fredrik Niemela and Mattias de Zalenski at KTH Royal Technical University.
+The Resolver concept was created by Fredrik Niemelä and Mattias de Zalenski at KTH - Royal Institute of Technology.
 The ICPC Tools Resolver implementation was developed by Tim deBoer.

 The Resolver is designed to be used in contests where the scoreboard is "frozen"